 For example, in Cape Town, South Africa, an NGO called Breadline Africa has been able to convert old shipping containers into digital classrooms for community use.
 Each container has been fitted with 15 tablets that include the latest ed tech software and digital textbooks.

-5. Virtual reality enters the classroom.
+5. Virtual reality enters the classroom

-Oculus was acquired last year by Facebook for $2 billion, legitimizing the company in the face of skepticism about what it could bring to the world with its innovative virtual reality technology.
+Oculus was acquired by Facebook for $2 billion, legitimizing the company in the face of skepticism about what it could bring to the world with its innovative virtual reality technology.

-Indeed, just last year the founder of Oculus, Palmer Luckey, said in a White House Google Hangout about the possibilities of virtual reality in the classroom, “It’s going to be really important for [science, technology, engineering, and mathematics] education.
+Indeed, the founder of Oculus, Palmer Luckey, said in a White House Google Hangout about the possibilities of virtual reality in the classroom, “It’s going to be really important for [science, technology, engineering, and mathematics] education.
 Because kids don’t learn best from reading a book or looking at a chalk board.”